TebogoNakampe/psucse_grocerycaffenet/README.md

 ### Caffe

-Caffe is a framework for machine learning which is developed by Berkeley AI Research (BAIR).
+Caffe is a framework for deep learning which is developed by Berkeley AI Research (BAIR).

+Since Caffe supports both CPU and GPU(NVIDIA/AMD/INTEL) based on C++/CUDA/OpenCL, and provides wrapper APIs for python and matlab, users can easily run Caffe on their machines by adjusting confiuration.

-It has numerous implementation of general layers used in CNNs; like convolution, response normalization, maximum/average pooling, rectified linear activation (relu), sigmoid, etc.
+It has numerous implementation of general layers used in CNNs; like convolution, response normalization, maximum/average pooling, rectified linear activation (relu), sigmoid activation, etc.
-Using the layers, user can generate their own model.
+Using the layers, user can train their own model from scratch.
-Or Caffe provides several CNN references - AlexNet, GoogleNet, CaffeNet, etc. - so user can choose one of them.
+In the meantime, Caffe provides several CNN references such as AlexNet, GoogleNet, and CaffeNet.
+Therefore, practitioners can benefit from the pre-trained networks to generate byproduct without wasting huge amount of time for duplication.
 In this project, we choosed CaffeNet.

-Caffe support CPU (C++) and GPU (CUDA), thus user can choose what they want.

 ### AlexNet and CaffeNet